What are Building Operations?

 Building operations consists of the activities necessary to operate, maintain, and manage buildings.
-This includes: HVAC systems, plumbing, electrical, and building system configuration.
+This includes maintaining the HVAC systems, plumbing, electrical, and building system configuration.

 Why it's important